-"Human Capital and Productivity in a Team Environment: Evidence from the Healthcare Sector," forthcoming in American Economic Journal: Applied Economics, July 2013 (with Ciaran Phibbs, Nancy Beaulieu, and Patricia Stone)
+"Human Capital and Productivity in a Team Environment: Evidence from the Healthcare Sector," American Economic Journal: Applied Economics, April 2014 (with Ciaran Phibbs, Nancy Beaulieu, and Patricia Stone)

-"Technological Change and the Make-or-Buy Decision," forthcoming in The Journal of Law, Economics, and Organization, June 2012
+"Technological Change and the Make-or-Buy Decision," The Journal of Law, Economics, and Organization, April 2014

 Saul Lach and Nachum Sicherman).